bryanlundberg/NexusTimer/README.md

 ## Languages Available

-NexusTimer is translated into eleven languages, with English as the default fallback and every other locale deep merged on top of it, so a missing string in one language quietly falls back to English instead of breaking the interface.
-The application is currently available in English, German, Spanish, French, Hindi, Japanese, Korean, Portuguese, Russian, Chinese, and Ukrainian.
+NexusTimer is translated into seventeen languages, with English as the default fallback and every other locale deep merged on top of it, so a missing string in one language quietly falls back to English instead of breaking the interface.
+The application is currently available in English, German, Spanish, French, Hindi, Japanese, Korean, Portuguese, Russian, Chinese, Ukrainian, Italian, Polish, Indonesian, Vietnamese, Thai, and Filipino.

 ---